mrcrow/MRoundedButton/README.md

 MRHollowBackgroundView
 ============

-MRHollowView can be used to place the MRoundedButton on an image view or something.
+MRHollowBackgroundView can be used to place the MRoundedButton on an image view or something.
 > In the drawRect: method, each `subview` of HRHollowView will be cliped to its bounds by `CGContextEOFillPath()`.
 Then the superview can be displayed from the hollowed shapes.

 Requirement
 ===========
 * iOS 6.0+

-Version Review
+Release Notes
 ==============
 * Ver 1.0
   - First Commit